minhquangvo1109/UniversalVariable/README.md

      *****************************************************************************/

 	product: {
-		// id: String - The identifier for the item that is being viewed - this is product Id, not SKU id.
+		// id: String - The identifier for the item that is being viewed - this is product Id, not SKU id
 		id: "ABC123",

 		// name: String - The name of the product that is being viewed